pgadmin-org/pgadmin4/docs/en_US/cloud_edb_biganimal.rst

 * Use the *Region* field to select the region.

-* Use the *Database version* field to specify the PostgreSQL version to deploy.
+* Use the *Public IP range* field to specify the IP Address range for permitting the inbound traffic.
+Leave it blank for 0.0.0.0/0

 * Use the *Instance type* field to select the instance type.